 In a framed perspective, the subject literally appears framed by something in the composition.
 Imagine a man sitting behind a window being photographed.
 The window creates an involuntary frame around the man in the photo.

-When you shoot with overlap perspective, one object in the composition gets obstructed by another.
+When you shoot with an overlap perspective, one object in the composition gets obstructed by another.
 Imagine a picture of a line of soldiers taken from the front.
-The faces of soldiers from the second one gets obstructed by the one standing in front.
+The faces of soldiers from the second one get obstructed by the one standing in front.

 How do you create a curved perspective of a flat space?
 Use a fisheye lens and shoot a landscape like a house.
 The resulting picture will show a curved effect around the house, which is known as rectilinear perspective.

 Perspective photography also says a lot about the photographers thought process behind those different perspective images.
 While at a photography school, experimenting with perspectives will ultimately give you the ability to decide the best one for each shot.
 However, even without learning at a photography training institute, the concept of perspective is not very hard to understand and practice.
 Try out some of the examples of different photography perspectives listed above to get a better understanding.

 Perspectives from a Physical Standpoint

 It is easy to fall into the habit of photographing every scene from eye level.
 You notice something that catches your eye and you want to capture the fleeting moment.